wp-plugins/pj-jquery-ui-helper/readme.txt

 = Are there more attributes I can use in the shortcodes? =

 Yes!
-There is a list of accepted attributes here: [Plugin Website][plugin-website].
+There is a list of accepted attributes here: [Plugin Website](http://pjokumsen.co.za/wordpress/plugins/pj-jquery-ui-helper/).

 = Are there themes that I can choose from? =